Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and Jonathan India will take the field against the Colorado Rockies and Jurickson Profar on Monday at 8:40 PM ET, at Coors Field.
+The Colorado Rockies and Jurickson Profar will take the field against the Cincinnati Reds and Jake Fraley at Coors Field on Tuesday, with the first pitch at 8:40 PM ET.

-The favored Reds have -125 moneyline odds to win against the underdog Rockies, who are listed at +105.
-An 11.5-run over/under is listed for the matchup.
+The Rockies are -130 moneyline favorites in this matchup with the Reds (+110).
+The total is 12.5 runs for this contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.